wiml/nim-asyncmysql/README.md

 The API presented by this module is very specific to MySQL.
 A more generic async DB API would be nice.

+For password authentication to work, you need a patched version of Nim's openssl module which provides access to the EVP_MD API in libcrypto.

+For SSL connections to work, you need a patched version of Nim's asyncnet module which properly handshakes a ssl-wrapped socket.

+For local (unix-domain) connections to work, you would need to extend Nim's socket modules to support those.

 ### Binary protocol